matthgyver/Firmware/README.md

 A modified version of the IOIO firmware that adds safeguards to maintain a safe temperature range of 45F to 90F regardless of the commands received from Android

+## MatthGyver update

+My modifications are compatible with Android 4+ (tested on Nexus / KitKat)

+Now it is not necessary to activate the USB debug mode.

+I'm not a developer and provided this version <b>without any warranty so use this version to your own risk.</b>

 ## Setup

 * Download the base IOIO firmware from https://github.com/ytai/ioio